adam-dot-cohen/HyperSerializer/README.md

 | MessagePackSerializer|  899.12 ms|   0.994 ms|  0.881 ms|  18.02|     0.16|  16000.0000|     205 MB
 |    ProtobufSerializer|  917.73 ms|  10.020 ms|  9.372 ms|  18.37|     0.17|  35000.0000|     435 MB
 ```
-## HyperSerializerUnsafe\<T\>
-The HyperSerializer project contains an unsafe implementation of the HyperSerializer\<T\>, named HyperSerializerUnsafe\<T\>.
-It is an experimental version intended for benchmarking purposes and does not meaningfuly outperform HyperSerializer\<T\> in most scenarios, if at all (see table above).
-As such, it is not recommended for end user consumption.

 ## Limitations
 ### Unsupported types